jtrv/superseedr/README.md

 > [!NOTE]
 > Some terminals start very low ulimits (256). superseedr can still operate, but consider increasing for maximum performance and stability: `ulimit -n 65536`.

+> [!NOTE]
 > macOS's default terminal application does not support truecolor just yet (soon!), try using kitty or Ghostty.

 ### Private Tracker Builds
 This installation is intended for private trackers, as it disables peer-discovery features (DHT & PEX).
 These features will not be included in the final build of the private versions of superseedr.

-These builds are also available on the [releases page](https://github.com/Jagalite/superseedr/releases).
+These builds are also available on the releases page.

 ### Installing from source
 You can also install from source using `cargo`.